ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 ### DNS

 Setup a DNS-over-TLS (DoT) or DNS-over-HTTPS (DoH) server that will act as a DNS forwarder on your network.
-I recently did this on my Edgerouter PoE in around 20 minutes, but you could run your own using [cloudflared](https://github.com/cloudflare/cloudflared), [DNSCrypt](https://dnscrypt.info/) or [PiHole](https://pi-hole.net/) (also blocks ads).
+I recently did this on my EdgeRouter PoE in around 20 minutes, but you could run your own using [cloudflared](https://github.com/cloudflare/cloudflared), [DNSCrypt](https://dnscrypt.info/) or [PiHole](https://pi-hole.net/) (also blocks ads).
 You would then configure this one to use a trusted DNS server, like 1.1.1.1/1.0.0.1 Cloudflare.
 Lots of people recommend Google DNS Servers (8.8.8.8/8.8.4.4), but those are known to use your DNS traffic for analysis purposes.

 ### HTTP over TLS (HTTPS)